gem/oq-engine/doc/manual/oq-manual.rst

 A ``logicTree`` contains as a sequence of ``logicTreeBranchSet`` elements.

-There are no restrictions on the number of branch set that can be defined.
+There are no restrictions on the number of *Branch* set that can be defined.

 Each ``logicTreeBranchSet`` has two required attributes: ``branchSetID`` and ``uncertaintyType``.
-The latter defines the type of epistemic uncertainty this branch set is describing.
+The latter defines the type of epistemic uncertainty this *Branch* set is describing.

 .. code:: xml